 - Network service suppliers who provide data storage or Security Operations Centre functions at remote locations (often overseas);

 - Overseas call centres;

 - Vendors who supply and maintain safety or physical security (e.g. barriers or alarms) to sensitive sites;

 - Third party recruitment consultancies, who hire staff on behalf of clients.

 Each of these situations can put the end user’s security, resilience, compliance or stability at risk.
 Suppliers can cause these sorts of incidents by not managing their own security, acting irresponsibly, employing rogue staff who exploit their positions, or any number of other ways.

 CPNI and the National Cyber Security Centre (NCSC) provide guidance for many of these particular examples (e.g. Cloud Security principles, or Insider Threat Study).
 However, these aim to help organisations secure their own systems themselves.
 The challenge for supply chain risks is that the risk management must usually be done by someone else i.e. the supplier.

 The key to supply chain risk management is in the selection, contracting and ongoing management of suppliers and consultants – it is an ongoing process, rather than a hurdle to jump over.
 This has to be done carefully, in alignment with the client’s own comprehensive risk assessment, which should identify its own critical assets and articulate what risks the supplier poses to those assets through their access to them.

 The Principles of Supply Chain Security

 The NCSC and CPNI jointly propose a series of 12 principles, designed to help you establish effective control and oversight of your supply chain.
 The guidance covers cyber, physical and people security.
-An infographic is also available in the guidance section below.
+An infographic is also available.